jimbobbennett/StarWarsCopilot/6-rag/README.md

 ## Use the new tool

 We've added the new tool to the MCP server.
 The MCP client in the copilot queries the MCP server and gets all the tools, so there is nothing we need to do to configure this new tool in the copilot, it just works!
+When the copilot is restarted, it will read the tools and discover the new one.
+This is one of the powerful features of MCP.

 To try this out, relaunch the copilot and ask questions about orders: